-‘Speak - Listen - Reset - Heal’ will be an online series, taking place on Thursday 29th October, Tuesday 3rd, 10th and 24th November and presented in partnership with Society of London Theatre (SOLT) & UK Theatre.
+‘Speak - Listen - Reset - Heal’ was an online series, that took place on Thursday 29th October, Tuesday 3rd, 10th and 24th November and was presented in partnership with Society of London Theatre (SOLT) & UK Theatre.

-The conference aims to effect real change by addressing the historic and systemic racism in the performing arts, which will come through focusing on practical applications of inclusion and diversity.
-The conference will create a space where voices, experiences and people will be acknowledged, and those empowered to make changes will listen.
+The conference aimed to effect real change by addressing the historic and systemic racism in the performing arts, which will come through focusing on practical applications of inclusion and diversity.
+The conference created a space where voices, experiences and people were acknowledged, and those empowered to make changes listened.

 This first session was only for Black, Asian and ethnically diverse industry workers.
 This was a safe space to share honest experiences of racism in the sector, and share testimony.